sarkenaes/Secure-password-manager/README.md

 ## Why I built this

-I built this project to practice applying cybersecurity concepts in a real application.
-The goal was to go beyond a simple password checker and create a usable workflow: check a password first, then only allow stronger passwords to be stored securely.
+I built this project to practice applying different concepts I learnt in competetitons and in class such as pashword ahshing and cryptography.
+I wanted to create a practical tool thatc an show how password security works in real life.

 ## Project Structure